GeoffreyMesbahi/GeoffreyMesbahi_website/content/authors/admin/_index.md

 highlight_name: false
 ---

-Geoffrey Mesbahi is a postdoc at INRAE, FERLUS Experimental Unit.
-His researches focus of the prediction of agronomic and ecological characteristics of various fodder, especially permanent grasslands and pollard trees.
+Geoffrey Mesbahi is a researcher at FiBL, in Switzerland.
+His researches focus of the prediction of agronomic and ecological characteristics of various fodder, especially grasslands and trees.
 Geoffrey's work is transdisciplinary: agricultural production, biodiversity conservation, animal behaviour, economy and outreach.